OSGeo/OSGeoLive-doc/quickstart/virtualbox_quickstart.rst

   .. image:: images/screenshots/800x600/virtualbox_no_hard_disk.png
     :scale: 70 %

-Deselect "Boot Hard Disk", as here we describe the light weight install where we simulate booting from a DVD.
+Simple install: Deselect "Boot Hard Disk", the Virtual Machine will always boot from an simulated DVD.

+If you wish a more robust virtual machine, which stores state between sessions and which can have improved screen resolution settings and tools set, then include the hard disk, and install later.

   .. image:: images/screenshots/800x600/virtualbox_warning_no_hard_disk.png
     :scale: 70 %